KamiSama-UX/Wedding-hall-APP/Readme.md

 - Chatbot: Python + OpenRouter + Flask
 - Security: JWT, input validation, SQL injection protection

-## License

-This project is licensed under the MIT License © 2025 KamiSama-UX.

 # wedding_hall_app

-# Flutter project.
+A new Flutter project.

+## Getting Started

 This project is a starting point for a Flutter application.